abbie-bola/exploratory_code/README.md

 # exploratory_code
-testing &amp; experimenting with code from books I read.
+testing &amp; experimenting with code from various resources.